mementum/cpp17-iterating-problems/src/en/0060-types-resurrection.md

 --8<-- "{sourcedir}/06-basic-data-types-resurrections/basic-data-types-resurrections-03.cpp:31:62"
 ```

 It is used during construction to get the beginning, with `first`, and the end, with `last`, of the range that holds procedures to fetch the types.
 Our input iterator no longer needs to know things about the container.
-Because the range is not directly controlled by our iterator, the second constructor , defining the end of iteration, also needs to know where the end of the real range is.
+Because the range is not directly controlled by our iterator, the second constructor that defines the end of iteration also needs to know where the end of the real range is.
 And that it is why it takes also a `last` parameter.

 Granted, with some *SFINAE* we could restrict and check that the iterator `I` is of type *InputIterator* and delivers the expected result when dereferenced.